Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Financial Applications and Examples

-\begin{remark} The case of utility optimization for the certainty equivalent $U(F)=u^{-1}(E[u(F)])$ or its equivalent formulation in terms of expected utility $E[u(F)]$ in a backward stochastic differential equation context has been the subject of several papers, in particular \citep{horst2014} and \citep{tangpi2016}.
-The optimal solutions provided in those papers each correspond to the coupled forward backward stochastic differential equation system of Theorem \eqref{thm:maintheorem}. \end{remark} Thereafter, we present an explicit solution for the optimal strategy in the complete and incomplete case and an application of which to illustrate the cost of incompleteness in terms of indifference when facing an incomplete market with respect to a complete one.
+In the following, we illustrate the characterization of Theorem \ref{thm:maintheorem} to different case study.
+We present explicit solutions for the optimal strategy in the complete and incomplete case for a modified exponential utility maximization and an application of which to illustrate the cost of incompleteness in terms of indifference when facing an incomplete market with respect to a complete one.
 We conclude by addressing recursive utility optimization which bears some particularity in terms of the gradient conditions.